vipertooth/Notes/Training/gpg-setup.md

 ```
 ForwardAgent yes
-RemoteForward <remote ssh socket path> /tmp/S.weasel-pageant
+RemoteForward <remote SSH socket path> /tmp/S.weasel-pageant
 ```

-**Note** The remote ssh socket path can be found with `gpgconf --list-dirs agent-ssh-socket`
+**Note** The remote SSH socket path can be found with `gpgconf --list-dirs agent-ssh-socket`

 #### Remote host configuration

-Add the following to the shell rc file:
+You may have to add the following to the shell rc file.
+On Linux, this is only required on the laptop/workstation where the YubiKey is plugged in, and **NOT** on the remote host server that you connect to; in fact at least on some Linux distributions, changing SSH_AUTH_SOCK on the server breaks agent forwarding.

 ```
 export SSH_AUTH_SOCK=$(gpgconf --list-dirs agent-ssh-socket)